 I'm a huge fan of nut butter.
 Peanut butter.
 Almond butter.
 Cashew butter.
 The list could go on.
 God gave us such a glorious gift when He created nuts.
 So why just have one kind?

-For this nut butter I used pecans, cashews, almonds, and walnuts, but you can use any mixture of nuts you want -- just pick your favorites!
+For this nut butter I used pecans, cashews, almonds, and walnuts, but you can use any mixture of nuts you want - just pick your favorites!

 Many people think oil is necessary to create smooth, tasty nut butter.
 While it can speed up the process, I am here to say that oil is NOT required.
 In fact, I recommend you don't use oil at all.

-The trick is to heat the nuts in the oven for a few minutes before you process them.
 The heat from the oven allows the nuts to release their natural oils.
 Then, when you put them in the food processor, the (unprocessed) oil from the nuts serves as the oil you would add.

 Step 1.
 Place the pecans, cashews, almonds, and walnuts on a baking tray.
 Heat at 350°F for 5-10 minutes until the nuts are slightly golden and fragrant.